 - 7. Upgrade the Ambari Agent on all hosts.
-From each Ambari Agent host: - RHEL/CentOS yum upgrade ambari-agent ambari-log4j mv /etc/ambari-agent/conf.save /etc/ambari-agent/conf
+From each Ambari Agent host: - RHEL/CentOS yum upgrade ambari-agent ambari-log4j zypper up ambari-agent ambari-log4j mv /etc/ambari-agent/conf.save /etc/ambari-agent/conf

 If you get a warning that begins "There are some running programs that use files deleted by recent upgrade" you can ignore it.